Department of Paediatrics

 - National/international presence

-- Leads in application of clinical evaluative methods to activities of divisions/department
+- Leads in the application of clinical evaluative methods to activities of divisions/department

 - Develops new clinical techniques